Your data is safe.

 The website of the traperto GmbH collects a series of general data and information each time the website is accessed by an affected person or an automated system.
 This general data and information is stored in the log files of the server.
-The browser types and versions used, the operating system used by the accessing system, the website from which an accessing system accesses our website (so-called referrer), the sub-websites which are accessed via an accessing system on our website, the date and the time of access to the website, an Internet protocol address (IP address), the Internet service provider of the accessing system and other similar data and information that serve to avert danger in the event of attacks on our information technology systems.
+The browser types and versions used, the operating system used by the accessing system, the website from which an accessing system accesses our website (so-called referrer), the sub-websites which are accessed via an accessing system on our website, the date and the time of access to the website, an internet protocol address (IP address), the internet service provider of the accessing system and other similar data and information that serve to avert danger in the event of attacks on our information technology systems can be collected.

-When using these general data and information, the Traperto GmbH does not draw any conclusions about the data subject.
-Rather, this information is required to deliver the content of our website correctly, to optimize the content of our website and the advertising for it, to ensure the long-term functionality of our information technology systems and the technology of our website, and to provide law enforcement authorities with the necessary criminal prosecution in the event of a cyber attack provide information.
-This anonymously collected data and information is therefore evaluated by traperto GmbH statistically and with the aim of increasing data protection and data security in our company in order to ultimately ensure an optimal level of protection for the personal data we process.
+When using these general data and information, the traperto GmbH does not draw any conclusions about the data subject.
+This information is rather needed to deliver the content of our website correctly, to optimize the content of our website and the advertising for it, to ensure the long-term functionality of our information technology systems and the technology of our website as well as to provide law enforcement authorities with the information necessary for prosecution in case of a cyber attack.
+Therefore, the traperto GmbH analyzes anonymously collected data and information on one hand for statistical purposes and on the other hand for the purpose of increasing the data protection and data security of our enterprise, with the aim of ensuring an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from all personal data provided by an affected person.

 6. Contact option via the website